VibhavSimha/Zero-Knowledge-Proof-LAN-Chat-Application/README.md

 # ZKP LAN Chat

 A secure, one-to-one private chat web application for LAN, using Zero Knowledge Proofs (ZKP) for user authentication.
-No user data is stored on the server.
+Users register with passwords and prove knowledge of their passwords without revealing them.

 ## Features
 - One-to-one private chat over LAN
+- User registration with password-based authentication
-- User authentication using Zero Knowledge Proofs (ZKP)
+- Zero Knowledge Proof (ZKP) authentication using Schnorr protocol
-- No passwords or user data stored on the server
+- No passwords ever sent to the server
 - Modern web UI (React)

 ## Tech Stack
-- Frontend: React
+- Frontend: React, crypto-js (for PBKDF2)
 - Backend: Node.js, Express, WebSocket
 - ZKP: elliptic (Schnorr protocol)
-- (Optional) Encryption: [Not yet implemented—messages are sent in plaintext after authentication]
+- Password Derivation: PBKDF2 with salt

+## How ZKP Authentication Works

+### Registration Process
+1. User enters username and password
+2. Client derives a private key from password using PBKDF2
+3. Client generates public key from private key
+4. Server stores only the public key and salt (never the password or private key)

+### Login Process
+1. User enters username
+2. Server provides the salt for that user
+3. Server sends a random challenge
+4. Client derives private key from password + salt
+5. Client generates Schnorr proof using the private key
+6. Server verifies the proof without learning the private key

+### Zero Knowledge Property
+- The server never sees the user's password or private key
+- The server only stores the public key and salt
+- Authentication is proven through cryptographic proof
+- Even if the server is compromised, passwords cannot be extracted

 ## Setup Instructions